drewjcooper/EntityFramework.Docs/entity-framework/ef6/modeling/designer/edmx-file-format/entity-framework-msl-specification.md

 Associations in the conceptual model are types whose properties represent primary and foreign key columns in the underlying database.
 The **AssociationSetMapping** element uses two EndProperty elements to define the mappings between association type properties and columns in the database.
 You can place conditions on these mappings with the Condition element.
 Map the insert, update, and delete functions for associations to stored procedures in the database with the ModificationFunctionMapping element.
 Define read-only mappings between associations and table columns by using an Entity SQL string in a QueryView element.

+> [!NOTE]
-> **Note**: If a referential constraint is defined for an association in the conceptual model, the association does not need to be mapped with an **AssociationSetMapping** element.
+> If a referential constraint is defined for an association in the conceptual model, the association does not need to be mapped with an **AssociationSetMapping** element.
 If an **AssociationSetMapping** element is present for an association that has a referential constraint, the mappings defined in the **AssociationSetMapping** element will be ignored.
 For more information, see ReferentialConstraint Element (CSDL).